JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 * Links to images of mission patches
 * URLs of articles related to the launch

+> Not all of this data will end up in the UI by the end of this tutorial.
+> We're using the data model to showcase serialization.
+> But you can play around with links and patches to extend the example into something more informative!
+>
+{type="note"}

 Create the necessary data classes:
 1. In the `shared/src/commonMain/kotlin` directory, create a directory with the name `com/jetbrains/spacetutorial`, to make nested package folders.